ibrucelei/kasware-docs/Integration.md

 # Integration with KasWare Wallet
 Welcome to KasWare's integration documentation.
 This documentation is for learning to integrate KasWare wallet with your applications.

+**Please note** : The integration API may be modified if relevant standards are officially released by kaspa core team one day in the future .
 ## Getting Started
 First of all, install KasWare Wallet on your development machine.
 Once KasWare Wallet is installed and running, you should find that new browser tabs have a window.kasware object available in the developer console.
 This is how your website will interact with KasWare Wallet.
 ### Browser Detection